Miner28/NetworkedEventCaller/README.md

 # NetworkedEventCaller
 ### Extends VRChat's SendCustomNetworkEvent and allows to send data together with the event.
-### Also improves VRChat'S implementation of NetworkTarget
+### Also improves VRChat's implementation of NetworkTarget

 # Requires [UdonSharp 1.0!](https://discord.gg/bNNTbrDvUN)
 This prefab is meant only for slightly more ADVANCED users!
 This still requires coding for it to be useful.